named-data/ndn-101/docs/getting-started.md

 Once you have installed NFD and a client library, you need to start NFD on your local development machine.
 You are now ready to start developing NDN applications!

+!!! info "Contributing to the NDN codebase"

+    The NDN codebase is free and open-source software, and most of it is available on [GitHub](https://github.com/named-data).
+If you are interested in contributing, make sure you read [this guide](https://github.com/named-data/.github/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/named-data/.github/blob/main/CODE_OF_CONDUCT.md) first.